-In order to convict you of DUI murder in California, the prosecutor must prove the following three facts (otherwise known as "elements of the crime")8:
+In order to convict you of DUI murder (or any second-degree murder) in California, the prosecutor must prove that you acted with "implied malice."
+This in turn requires them to prove three facts (otherwise known as "elements of the crime" of Watson murder):

-- the natural consequences of that act are dangerous to human life, and
+- The natural consequences of that act are dangerous to human life; and

 Proving implied malice

-There are basically two ways that the District Attorney may attempt to prove that someone acted with implied malice: by showing (1) that he acknowledged the "Watson" admonition, and (2) that he attended a court-approved DUI school.
-Both require that the person suffered at least one prior DUI conviction.
+There are basically two ways that the District Attorney may attempt to prove that someone acted with implied malice and thus is guilty of second-degree DUI murder.
+S/he must either:

 The Watson admonition